Hornets Are Highly Territorial Insects

 If you are stung by a hornet it is best to place ice on the stung area.
 It is important that you clean the area often so that it does not become infected.
 Call your doctor or medical professional to discuss the treatment that is right for you.

-Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal while minimizing the use of pesticides.
+Cantu Pest & Termite is proud to be the first pest control company in Houston, Texas, to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal while minimizing the use of pesticides.

-If hornets or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced hornet removal experts.
+If hornets or other pests have made unwanted appearances around your property, call Cantu Pest & Termite and schedule a home pest control service today with one of our friendly, experienced hornet removal experts.